learn-co-students/module-one-final-project-guidelines-london-web-051319/README.md

 ## Description

- Welcome to SolarTravel!
+ Welcome to SpaceTravel!

- SolarTravel is a command line interface app that gives you an in-depth control over a large database of astronomical objects.
-You could check what's visible from your location and create favourites list, add and edit entries, learn interesting facts about theses abjects as well as see photos of them taken provided by NASA, ESA and various other sources.
+ SpaceTravel is a command line interface app that gives you an in-depth control over a large database of astronomical objects in our Solar system.
+You could check what's visible from your location and create favourites list, add and edit entries, learn interesting facts about theses abjects as well as see photos of them provided by NASA, ESA and various other sources.

 ## Install Instructions